 Crohn's disease where the stomach hurts.
-Crohn's Disease - Symptoms, Diagnosis, and Home Treatment.
-Undergo treatment in Korea, Israel, Germany, USA
+Crohn's disease - symptoms, diagnosis and treatment at home.
+Get treatment in Korea, Israel, Germany, USA

-Crohn's disease is called a chronic inflammatory bowel disease, which is characterized by the formation of ulcerations on the intestinal mucosa, in the place of which granulomas subsequently grow, adhesions and strictures are formed, which narrows the intestinal lumen and disrupts its patency.
-Most often, Crohn's disease affects the small intestine, namely the ileum (terminal ileitis, regional ileitis, transmural ileitis), but it can occur throughout the intestine (granulomatous enteritis, granulomatous colitis, regional enteritis, etc.).
+Crohn's disease is a chronic inflammatory bowel disease, which is characterized by the formation of ulcerations on the intestinal mucosa, in place of which granulomas subsequently grow, adhesions and strictures form, which narrows the intestinal lumen and impairs its patency.
+Most often, Crohn's disease affects the small intestine, namely the ileum (terminal ileitis, regional ileitis, transmural ileitis), but can occur throughout the intestine (granulomatous enteritis, granulomatous colitis, regional enteritis, etc.).
 In addition, this disease has multiple extraintestinal manifestations.

-The disease affects men and women to the same extent, the average age of the sick is from 20 to 30 years.
-Crohn's disease in children usually manifests itself in adolescence - 12-12 years.
+The disease affects men and women equally, average age sick people aged 20 to 30 years.
+Crohn's disease in children usually manifests itself in adolescence– 12-12 years old.

-At the moment, the disease is considered incurable, the goal of treating Crohn's disease is to maintain the intestines in a state of long-term remission and relieve symptoms during an exacerbation, as well as prevent complications.
+On this moment The disease is considered incurable, the goal of treatment for Crohn's disease is to maintain the intestines in a state of long-term remission and relieve symptoms during exacerbation, as well as prevent complications.

 The causes of Crohn's disease are still unclear.
-Researchers have identified several factors that are important in the mechanism of chronic intestinal inflammation, but the starting point in the pathological process is not known.
+Researchers have identified several factors that are important in the mechanism chronic inflammation intestines, however, the trigger point in pathological process not known.
 Contributing factors include:

 • Hereditary predisposition.
-It is known that in people with Crohn's disease, relatives often suffer from chronic inflammatory bowel diseases, such as ulcerative colitis;
+It is known that people with Crohn's disease often have relatives suffering from chronic inflammatory bowel diseases, such as ulcerative colitis;

-• The damaging effect of external factors: unhealthy diet, bad habits, unhealthy lifestyle, infection.
+• Damaging effects external factors: unhealthy diet, bad habits, unhealthy lifestyle, infection.

-Abdominal pain (abdominal pain) most often manifests itself in the lower right iliac region (Crohn's ileitis), is dull, aching in nature.
-Sometimes there is no pain, and an unpleasant heaviness and distension is felt in the lower right abdomen.
+Abdominal pain (abdominal pain) most often manifests itself in the right lower part of the iliac region (Crohn's ileitis) and is dull and aching in nature.
+Sometimes there is no pain, but an unpleasant heaviness and fullness is felt in the lower right part of the abdomen.

-With Crohn's disease, appetite is often reduced, but even if it is not changed, weight loss is still noted, and often very significant.
+With Crohn's disease, appetite is often reduced, but even if it is not changed, weight loss is still observed, and often quite significant.

-In about 30% of patients, Crohn's disease symptoms are disorders of the anus and rectum: rectal fissures, swelling and irritation of the anus, which can cause pain during bowel movements, as well as the discharge of mucus and blood from the anus.
+In about 30% of patients, symptoms of Crohn's disease include problems with the anus and rectum: rectal fissures, swelling and irritation of the anus, which can cause pain during bowel movements, as well as the discharge of mucus and blood from the anus.

-Crohn's disease in children has some features of the course.
-Children with this disease are characterized by severe weight loss, loss, sometimes complete, of appetite, developmental delay.
+Crohn's disease in children has some features of its course.
+Children with this disease are characterized by severe weight loss, loss, sometimes complete, of appetite, and developmental delays.
 One of the symptoms of Crohn's disease in children is a rise in temperature to high numbers, often accompanied by joint pain.

-The extraintestinal symptoms of Crohn's disease can be misleading in diagnosis.
-These include: arthritis, arthrosis, cholelithiasis and kidney stones, hepatitis, inflammation of the mucous membranes of the eyes and mouth, as well as skin manifestations - dermatitis, eczema, rashes and ulcers that do not heal for a long time.
+Extraintestinal symptoms of Crohn's disease can be misleading when making a diagnosis.
+These include: arthritis, arthrosis, cholelithiasis and kidney stones, hepatitis, inflammation of the mucous membrane of the eyes and mouth, as well as skin manifestations– dermatitis, eczema, rashes and ulcers that do not heal for a long time.

 Diagnosis of the disease is carried out in the presence of characteristic symptoms of Crohn's disease using the following studies:

 • Endoscopy.
-A method consisting in the introduction into the intestine of an instrument consisting of a flexible tube equipped with a video camera and a light source, with the help of which the mucous membrane of the rectum and colon is examined.
+A method consisting of inserting into the intestine an instrument consisting of a flexible tube equipped with a video camera and a light source, with which the mucous membrane of the rectum and colon is examined.

-• Intestinal fluoroscopy.
-Methods with the use of a contrast agent are used to detect neoplasms, granulomas and areas of narrowing in the small intestine;
+• X-ray of the intestines.
+Techniques using a contrast agent are used to detect neoplasms, granulomas and areas of narrowing in the small intestine;

 • Biopsy of the intestinal mucosa.
-The tissue for histological examination is taken during a colonoscopy.
-In laboratory conditions, changes in the mucous membrane are analyzed;
+Tissue for histological examination is taken during colonoscopy.
+IN laboratory conditions analyze changes in the mucous membrane;

 • Laboratory research methods.
-General and biochemical analyzes of blood, urine, analysis and bacterial culture of feces, as well as a detailed immunological blood test are performed.
+Conduct general and biochemical tests blood, urine, stool analysis and culture, as well as a comprehensive immunological blood test.

-As mentioned above, Crohn's disease is one of the currently incurable diseases.
-However, treatment for Crohn's disease is not only necessary, but must be consistent and constant in order to maintain the patient's normal quality of life.
-In the absence of adequate treatment, Crohn's disease always has an unfavorable prognosis, as it leads to the development of one or more severe complications, and often not only from the intestines, many of which pose an immediate threat to life.
+As mentioned above, Crohn's disease is a currently incurable disease.
+However, treatment of Crohn's disease is not only necessary, but must be consistent and constant in order to maintain the patient's normal quality of life.
+In case of absence adequate treatment Crohn's disease always has a poor prognosis, as it leads to the development of one or more severe complications, often not only from the intestines, many of which pose an immediate threat to life.

-Drug treatment for Crohn's disease during an exacerbation consists in the use of antidiarrheal drugs, anti-inflammatory drugs (hormonal therapy with corticosteroids), antibacterial drugs and drugs that suppress excessive activity of the immune system (immunosuppressants).
+Drug treatment of Crohn's disease during exacerbation consists of the use of antidiarrheals, anti-inflammatory drugs ( hormone therapy corticosteroids), antibacterial drugs and drugs that suppress excessive activity immune system (immunosuppressants).

-During the period of remission, treatment for Crohn's disease is reduced to diet and maintaining a healthy lifestyle.
+During the period of remission, treatment of Crohn's disease comes down to diet and maintenance healthy image life.

-Diet for Crohn's disease limits the intake of heavy, rough foods that irritate the intestinal mucosa, as well as fat and milk.
-An easily digestible and easily digestible food is recommended, with limited consumption of fermented milk products, sparing for the gastrointestinal tract.
-It is extremely important that the diet for Crohn's disease is balanced, as in this disease, anemia and vitamin deficiency are frequent due to poor absorption of food.
+Diet for Crohn's disease limits the consumption of heavy, rough foods that have irritant effect on the intestinal mucosa, as well as fats and milk.
+Easily digestible and easily digestible food is recommended, with limited consumption fermented milk products, gentle for gastrointestinal tract.
+It is extremely important that the diet for Crohn's disease is balanced, since anemia and vitamin deficiencies are common with this disease due to poor absorption of food.

-Gastroenterologists recommend an individual selection of dishes: during an exacerbation, a strictly limited diet of the first table, then the gradual introduction of individual products and monitoring the body's response to them.
-Aggravating foods are completely excluded from the diet.
-The Crohn's disease diet should be followed continuously, throughout life.
-It is especially important to follow these rules for Crohn's disease in children, as otherwise the disease can severely affect the entire physical development of the child.
+Gastroenterologists recommend individual selection of dishes: during an exacerbation, a strictly limited diet of the first table, then the gradual introduction of individual products and monitoring the body’s reaction to them.
+Foods that cause aggravation are completely excluded from the diet.
+The diet for Crohn's disease must be followed constantly throughout life.
+It is especially important to follow these rules if you have Crohn's disease in children, as otherwise the disease can have a serious impact on everyone physical development child.

 Complications of Crohn's disease

-Crohn's disease can cause serious complications, which include: fistulas, fistulas and diverticula of the intestine, cancer of the intestine and biliary tract, intestinal obstruction, peritonitis, intestinal abscesses, intestinal perforation.
-Most of these complications require urgent surgical attention.
+Crohn's disease can cause severe complications, which include: fistulas, intestinal fistulas and diverticula, intestinal and biliary tract cancer, intestinal obstruction, peritonitis, intestinal abscesses, intestinal perforation.
+Most of these complications require emergency surgery.

 Another group of complications are extraintestinal manifestations, which can reach any degree of severity.

-Crohn's disease is a non-infectious disease of the alimentary canal, in which inflammation develops not only in one or more of its sections, but there are also extraintestinal manifestations.
-A distinctive feature of this pathology is that the entire wall thickness is involved in the process.
-The area where the small intestine meets the large intestine is most often affected.
+Crohn's disease is a non-infectious disease alimentary canal, in which inflammation develops not only of one or more of its parts, but there are also extraintestinal manifestations.
+Distinctive feature This pathology is that the entire thickness of the wall is involved in the process.
+The area where the small intestine connects to the large intestine is most often affected.

-This pattern is observed in the intestines affected by Crohn's disease.
+This picture is observed in the intestines affected by Crohn's disease.

 Crohn's disease is a fairly rare pathology.
 It develops most often in men 20-40 years old.
-This disease is characterized by a chronic course, but if its acute form develops, patients often end up on the operating table, where the correct diagnosis is made.
+This disease is characterized by chronic course, but, if it develops acute form, patients often end up on the operating table, where the correct diagnosis is established.

-Let us examine in more detail what is Crohn's disease of the intestine.
-Under the influence of certain factors, discussed below, a process is triggered in which its own immune system mistakenly recognizes intestinal cells as "enemy", and begins to produce antibodies against them.
+Let's take a closer look at what Crohn's disease is.
+Under the influence of certain factors discussed below, a process is launched in which one’s own immunity mistakenly recognizes intestinal cells as “enemy” and begins to produce antibodies against them.

-This causes inflammation, in which at first only the intestinal mucosa is affected in the area of the grooves between the intestinal cells, then small abscesses develop in the same place.
-The latter give rise to the formation of ulcers, necrosis, penetrating most of the thickness of the intestinal wall, which therefore acquires the characteristic appearance of a "cobblestone pavement", clearly delimited from the healthy areas of the alimentary canal.
+This causes inflammation, which first affects only the intestinal mucosa in the area of the depressions between the intestinal cells, then small abscesses develop there.
+The latter give rise to the formation of ulcers, necrosis, penetrating most the thickness of the intestinal wall, which because of this acquires a characteristic “cobblestone” appearance, clearly demarcated from healthy areas of the digestive canal.

-A warning!
-Inflammation isn't just limited to the intestines.
-It involves both the lymph nodes and the mesentery (the formation in which vessels and nerves pass to the intestines), and nearby organs.
-Intoxication and manifestations associated with impaired normal absorption of nutrients by the intestinal wall also develop.
+Warning!
+Inflammation is not limited to just the intestines.
+It involves the lymph nodes, the mesentery (the formation in which vessels and nerves pass to the intestines), and nearby organs.
+Intoxication and manifestations associated with disruption of the normal absorption of nutrients by the intestinal wall also develop.

 No one knows the exact cause of Crohn's disease.
 It is believed that the disease develops in a genetically predisposed organism when an infectious agent enters it.
-The role of the latter is assigned either to the bacteria of pseudotuberculosis, or to one of the measles-like viruses.
-It is also not excluded that pathology develops under the influence of such provoking factors as:
+The role of the latter is attributed to either pseudotuberculosis bacteria or one of the measles-like viruses.
+It is also possible that pathology develops under the influence of such provoking factors as:

 • smoking;